Bird lovers are grappling with honorary names linked to racists. Audubon tops the list.

 When she joined Georgia Audubon last year, the group’s executive director called her hiring a first step to “begin working to break down barriers” so that people from all communities can fully enjoy birding and the outdoors.

 But overcoming those barriers will be daunting.
-As with the wider field of conservation, racism and colonialism is in ornithology’s DNA, indelibly linked to its origin story.
+As with the wider field of conservation, racism and colonialism are in ornithology’s DNA, indelibly linked to its origin story.
 The challenge of how to move forward is roiling White ornithologists as they debate whether to change as many as 150 eponyms, names of birds that honor people with connections to slavery and supremacy.

 The Bachman’s sparrow, Wallace’s fruit dove and other winged creatures bear the names of men who fought for the Southern cause, stole skulls from Indian graves for pseudoscientific studies that were later debunked, and bought and sold Black people.
 Some of these men stoked violence and participated in it without consequence.